DoD-Platform-One/bigbang/docs/configuration.md

 ### `flux`

-Flux settings are used to setup the default continuos deployment configuration for Big Bang packages.
+Flux settings are used to setup the default continuous deployment configuration for Big Bang packages.

 | Key | Description | Type | Default |
 |--|--|--|--|